r57zone/Borderless-Gaming-Tool/README.md

 ## Setup
 1. Select the windowed mode and the required resolution in the game.
 2. Run the program, click "..." in the bottom right angle.
-3. Select the game window and resolution.
-The list of resolution can be edited in the file "Resolutions.txt".
+3. Select the game window.
+The list of custom resolutions can be edited in the file "Resolutions.txt".

+Automatic closing of the explorer can be disabled in the "Setup.ini".
 ## Screenshots
 ![](https://user-images.githubusercontent.com/9499881/52374769-8a395a00-2a77-11e9-9bdb-3a1d9362448f.png)